helmwave/helmwave/README.md

 #### helmwave.dev/show-service-messages

 Set to "true" to enable additional real-time debugging info (including Kubernetes events) for a resource during tracking.
-By default, werf would show these service messages only if the resource has failed the entire deploy process.
+By default, helmwave would show these service messages only if the resource has failed the entire deploy process.

 - "true"|"false"